gogins/csound-vst3-opcodes/vst3-opcodes/README.md

   2. Edit the parameters interactively until you achieve a sound you want to use.
 Export the current state of the parameters as a preset file.
   3. In Csound, use vst3presetload to load your custom preset file.
-  4. Alternatively, simply uset vst3paramset to send all the parameter changes that you need to define your preset before you play any notes, or define a Csound instrument that will send such parameters for you from your score.
+  4. Alternatively, simply use vst3paramset to send all the parameter changes that you need to define your preset before you play any notes, or define a Csound instrument that will send such parameters for you from your score.